-Contracts are the foundation of business relationships defining obligations, managing risk, and ensuring compliance.
-This guide outlines key contract types (express, implied, valid, void, bilateral, and unilateral) alongside specialized agreements like employment, service, sales, and confidentiality contracts.
-Effective contract management, supported by digital solutions, streamlines processes, reduces risk, and transforms contracts into strategic business assets.
+Contracts are the foundation of business relationships, defining obligations, managing risk, and ensuring compliance.
+This guide outlines key contract types (express, implied, valid, void, bilateral, and unilateral) alongside specialized agreements like employment, service, sales, partnership, vendor, and confidentiality contracts.
+Effective contract management, supported by digital tools and AI, streamlines processes, reduces risk, and transforms contracts into strategic business assets.

 Contracts form the foundation of business relationships, establishing clear expectations and legal protections for all parties involved.
 For organizations of all sizes, understanding the various types of contracts is essential for effective operations, risk management, and legal compliance.
 This guide explores the most important contract categories, their specific applications, and how modern technology supports efficient contract management.